José Rodríguez Carballo

-Life and work
+Biography

 José Rodríguez Carballo was born on 11 August 1953 in Lodoselo (Sarreaus), Spain.
 He entered the Minor Seminary of the Franciscan Province of Santiago de Compostela in Zamora in 1964.
-The next year he studied at the seminary Herbón, A Coruña.
-He made his novitiate at the Convent of Ponteareas, concluding with his profession of temporary vows on 9 August 1971.
+The next year he studied at the seminary Herbón in La Coruña.
+He finished his studies and undertook his novitiate year at the Convent of Ponteareas.
+He took his temporary vows on 9 August 1971.

-He moved to Jerusalem in 1973 where he continued his theological studies, earning a BA in 1976.
-He made his solemn profession of vows on 8 December 1976 in the Basilica of the Annunciation in Nazareth and was ordained a priest on 28 June 1977 in Jerusalem at the Church of San Salvatore.
+He spent the next two academic years at the Center for Theological Studies in Compostela and then continued his studies in Jerusalem from 1973 to 1976, completing his licentiate in theology on 23 June 1976.
+He took his solemn vows on 8 December 1976 in the Basilica of the Annunciation in Nazareth.

+He was ordained a priest on 28 June 1977 at the Church of Saint Savior in Jerusalem.

-Beginning in 1976 he attended the Studium Biblicum Franciscanum of Jerusalem, earning a degree in biblical theology in 1978.
-He then enrolled at the Pontifical Biblical Institute in 1981 and obtained a degree in sacred scripture.
+Beginning in 1976 he attended the Studium Biblicum Franciscanum in Jerusalem, earning a degree in biblical theology in 1978.
+He then enrolled at the Pontifical Biblical Institute and obtained a degree in sacred scripture in 1982.

-He returned to the religious province of Santiago de Compostela, where he was Master of postulants and treasurer.
+He returned to Spain and was master first of postulants and then of novices from 1982 to 1989.
 In 1989 he became Rector of the Guardian and Convent of St. Francis in Santiago de Compostela and Master of the Friars of temporary profession.
-He was a professor of Sacred Scripture at the Diocesan Seminary of Vigo from 1982 to 1992, and at the Center for Theological Studies of Santiago de Compostela from 1985 to 1992 he taught the Theology of Consecrated Life.
+He was a professor of Sacred Scripture at the Diocesan Seminary of Vigo from 1982 to 1992, and at the Center for Theological Studies of Santiago de Compostela from 1985 to 1992 he taught the theology of consecrated life.

-He was elected Provincial Minister of Santiago de Compostela in 1992.
-From 1993 to 1997 he was also President of the Union of the Franciscan Provincial Ministers of Europe.
-On 5 June 2003 he was elected Minister General of the Order of Friars Minor, the 119th successor of St. Francis of Assisi.
-On 4 June 2009 he was elected to another six-year term.
+He was elected provincial minister of the Franciscan Province of Santiago de Compostela in 1992.

+From 1993 to 1997 he was president of the Union of Franciscan Provincial Ministers of Europe.

+On 5 June 2003 he was elected minister general of the Order of Friars Minor, the 119th successor of St. Francis of Assisi.
+He was elected to another six-year term on 4 June 2009.